3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/box_model_positioning.md

 <br>

+## Calculating the actual size of an element
+**Width:** width + padding-left + padding-right + border-left + border-right
+**Height:**	height + padding-top + padding-bottom + border-top + border-bottom

+With `box-sizing: border-box;` "the padding and border press their way inside the box rather than expand the box.
+The result is a box the exact width you set it to be and can count on."

-## List and define the different ways to display an element (15m / 12:05-12:20pm)
+## List and define the different ways to display an element (15m )

 An element can be placed on the page in many ways using the `display` property